 In League of Legends, there are plenty of ways to earn gold.
 However, out of the many ways, the most steady flow of income comes from the activity known as farming minions, or better known as CSing.
 But what exactly is CS?
 And how does it factor into your skill at the game?
-Here, we dive into what exactly CSing is, and how to CS better in League Of Legends.
+Here, we dive into what exactly CSing is, and how to improve your CS in League Of Legends.

-  Also Read: Best Gaming Mouse For LoL
+Also Read: Best Gaming Mouse For League Of Legends

 What Is CSing?

 CS stands for Creep Score.
 It also stands for the number of minions that you have killed during that particular game.
 In League of Legends, CSing determines how much steady gold you are able to accumulate during the entirety of the game.

 Your creep score translates into gold income, as each creep that you kill will earn you a certain amount of fixed gold.
 If you are able to last hit a minion, or get the killing blow, then you receive a certain amount of gold.
 This is the easiest, and most basic, way of being able to earn gold to buy items to power up your champion.

 Every 30 seconds, a new creep wave appears.
 This creep wave contains up to 6 to 7 minions that you are able to farm.
 In a basic creep wave, there are 3 melee minions, and 3 caster minions.

 There are three different types of common minions that will spawn within the game.
 These are the melee minions, the caster minions, and the cannon minions.